Take a look around the Marlborough Arms, a traditional Cotswolds coaching inn with history that dates back through the centuries.

 Inside the spacious breakfast room, there are more vintage pictures filling one wall and large mirrors make the space feel bright and airy.

 You can also hire this room for private events, and the Marlborough Arms would be a lovely place to celebrate a wedding or other special occasion.

 There’s a continental buffet to help yourself to, including a selection of meat and cheese, juices, fruit, cereal and yoghurt.
 There was also a selection of pastries, muffins and waffles with a jug of syrup.

-A pot of tea arrived at our table for Mark, and I sipped a good, strong cup of filter coffee while we perused the breakfast menu.
+A pot of tea arrived at our table for my guest, and I sipped a good, strong cup of filter coffee while we perused the breakfast menu.

 The menu includes a traditional full English breakfast together with options such as poached egg and avocado on toast, porridge, or boiled eggs and toast.